siuying/localhook/README.md

 # Localhook

 Localhook let you receive webhooks behind a firewall.
-It works like [UltraHook](http://www.ultrahook.com/) or [ngrok](https://ngrok.com/), but you host the server yourself.g
+It works like [UltraHook](http://www.ultrahook.com/) or [ngrok](https://ngrok.com/), but you host the server yourself.

 ## What is Localhook?